 The primary goal of our website is to help Veterans, their loved ones, and their caregivers understand and access the benefits and services available to Veterans through VA Pittsburgh.
 Making an appointment or looking up services at our facilities should be as straightforward as making an online retail purchase or checking a bank account balance.

 Our dedication to providing a smooth online experience for Veterans is aligned with the VA’s Digital Modernization Strategy, which includes content recommendations for prioritizing Veterans first, considering users’ context, and driving meaningful action.
-It also includes a shift to <language about the new tool or technologies, etc>.
+It also includes a strategic shift to promote self-serve digital tools, such as refilling prescriptions online, so patients can more effectively manage their health.<language about the new tool or technologies, etc>.

-This playbook helps you put these big ideas to work at the regional level, giving you a framework that you can apply to your everyday tasks and demonstrating how your VA Pittsburgh website reflects the agency-wide VA efforts to improve the online Veteran experience.
-Whether you are a content manager, <some type of user>, or <some type of user>, this playbook can make the modernization transition easier for you while establishing long-term guidelines
+This playbook helps you put these big ideas to work at the regional health care system level, giving you a framework that you can apply to your everyday tasks and demonstrating how your VA health care website reflects the agency-wide VA efforts to improve the online Veteran experience.
+Whether you are a content manager, public affairs officer, clinician, or front-line staff member, this playbook can make the modernization transition easier for you while establishing long-term guidelines

 Understand who’s in charge